DanielDanielsson/eslint-config-danieldanielsson/README.md

 # THE ESLINT OF TRUTH AND JUSTICE™
 This is how I configure eslint and prettier in my projects!
-It works as a good base for anyones eslint and prettier, since any rule is configurable to personal prefrences.
-(See [Customization](#customization))
+It works as a good base for anyones eslint and prettier, since any rule is configurable to personal prefrences (See [Customization](#customization)).

 ## Installation